ClancyHood/opensky-api/DOCUMENTATION.md

 | \InvalidArgumentException | If any parameter is invalid.             |
 | \Exception                | If any other error occurs.               |

+##### Limitations

+- The time interval must not be greater than 30 days (2 592 000 seconds).
+If the provided time interval is greater than the limit, an `\InvalidArgumentException` is thrown.

 ___
 #### Fights by arrival airport